How To Use AI To Become a Better Writer

 Fact-check AI output for hallucinations

-One of the biggest reasons that AI needs a human touch is because its outputs are often riddled with inaccuracies.
+One of the biggest reasons that AI needs a human touch is that its outputs are often riddled with inaccuracies.
 These are commonly called “hallucinations” and can include:

 - Incorrect information about events